My Marriage is Floundering. Help!

 - Take Time for Partner Love and Fun.

 Date night is alive and well!
 Ideally, take at least two hours, one evening per week, to just be alone as a couple, to talk and do things together like you did before you had children.
 Do something fun!
 If finances are a limitation, creating a cooperative arrangement with other parents of an ASD child might be appropriate, so you would each get a turn on a specified night of the week.
 Making it the same night every week, and the same time, will help your child accept this new routine.
 Maybe a trusted friend or relative would be willing to watch your child or children in your home, in a separate space, while the two of you watch a movie in the living room.
 The key is to keep a boundary around your special time together so you can revive the affection and positive regard, as well as regaining that sense of “we.”

 When your partner makes a bid for your attention, even with your nerves frazzled and chaos all around, retrain your brain to respond in the moment with affection, respect, and caring for your partner’s distress.
 You don’t have to solve his or her problem on the spot; just acknowledge it and express your caring and concern.
 It only takes about 30 seconds to respond with acknowledgement, validation, and caring.
 If you’re both able to do this consistently, it can heal many wounds and support that sense of “we.”

 - Use the Resources Available to You

 Many communities have respite care available for parents who are beyond their limit to care for their child.
 Respite care gives you that time you need to nap, grocery-shop, or just take a breather.
-Look at the Autism Speaks website, under resources, to find respite care near you.
 Ask your provider for referrals to social services that may be able to assist you in regaining your can-do attitude.
 Find support groups, either on-line or in-person, to help you cope.
 You’re not alone!